 The technology for storing data continues to bring us ever-increasing capacity.
-First there was CD-ROM discs, next the DVD-discs, which increased capacity and data transfer speed.
+First, there were CD-ROM discs, next came the DVD-discs, which increased capacity and data transfer speed.
 Now we have blu-ray discs that provide 100 GB of storage.
 These discs are used in jukeboxes and libraries for archiving computer data.

 In the early days of optical discs, there were other formats such as UDO from Plasmon and HD DVD jointly developed by Toshiba and NEC.
 Blu-ray discs won the battle of the formats because of the consumer demand for this type of disc.

 The name Blu-ray Disc is derived from the blue-violet laser used to read and write this type of disc.
 Because of its shorter wavelength (405 nm), substantially more data can be stored on a Blu-ray Disc than on the DVD format, which uses a red, 650 nm laser.
 Originally Blu-ray Disc could store 25 GB on each layer, and now they can hold 100 GB.
 They actually compete favorably with tape, costing about the same per megabyte.
 The advantage is that the optical media is archival, lasting for over 50 years.